Edward Herbert, 1st Baron Herbert of Cherbury: Later life

 In 1632, Herbert was appointed a member of the council of war.
 He attended the king at York during the First Bishops' War with Scotland in 1639, and in May 1642 was imprisoned by the parliament for urging in the House of Lords the addition of the words "without cause" to the resolution that the king violated his coronation oath by making war on parliament.
-He determined after this to take no further part in the struggle, retired to Montgomery Castle, and declined the king's summons, pleading ill-health.
+He determined after this to take no further part in the struggle that became the English Civil War, retired to Montgomery Castle, and declined the king's summons to Shrewsbury, pleading ill-health.

 On 5 September 1644 he surrendered the castle, by negotiation, to the Parliamentary forces led by Sir Thomas Myddelton.
 He returned to London, submitted, and was granted a pension of £20 a week.
 In 1647 he paid a visit to Pierre Gassendi at Paris, and died in London the following summer, aged 65, being buried in the church of St Giles in the Fields.

 Family

-Lord Herbert left two sons, Richard (c.
-1600–1655), who succeeded him as 2nd Lord Herbert of Cherbury, and Edward.
-Richard's sons, Edward Herbert (d.1678) and Henry Herbert (d.1691), each succeeded to the title, after which it became extinct.
+Herbert left two sons, Richard (c.
+1600 – 1655), who succeeded him as 2nd Lord Herbert of Cherbury, and Edward.
+Richard's sons, Edward Herbert (died 1678) and Henry Herbert (died 1691), each succeeded to the title, after which it became extinct.
 It was revived in 1694 when Henry Herbert (1654–1709), son of Sir Henry Herbert (1594–1673), last surviving brother of the 1st Lord Herbert, was created Lord Herbert of Cherbury.
 Lord Herbert's cousin and namesake, Sir Edward Herbert, was also a prominent figure in the English Civil War.

 De Veritate

-Herbert's major work is the De Veritate, prout distinguitur a revelatione, a verisimili, a possibili, et a falso (On Truth, as It Is Distinguished from Revelation, the Probable, the Possible, and the False) He published it on the advice of Grotius.
+Herbert's major work is the De Veritate, prout distinguitur a revelatione, a verisimili, a possibili, et a falso (On Truth, as It Is Distinguished from Revelation, the Probable, the Possible, and the False).
+He published it on the advice of Grotius.

 In the De Veritate, Herbert produced the first purely metaphysical treatise, written by an Englishman.
 Herbert's real claim to fame is as "the father of English Deism".
 The common notions of religion are the famous five articles, which became the charter of the English deists.
 Charles Blount, in particular, acted as a publicist for Herbert's idea.

 It has been placed on the index of forbidden books of the Catholic Church.